What is cognition?

 - Shorten activities: Shortening activities may help some young people to stay focused on the activity while it is being played.

-- Have a visual schedule: Use a visual schedule in each session that players can see at all times, so they know what is coming up.
+- Use a visual schedule: Use a visual schedule in each session that players can see at all times, so they know what is coming up.
 This may support players to transition from one activity to the next without having to remember.
 You could use a whiteboard or flipchart.

 - Change the rules so everyone can play: Make changes to the rules where appropriate so everyone can play.
 For example, allow players to throw the ball rather than handball.